SpringOne2GX-2014/effective-spring-gemfire/gemfire-springxml-example/README.md

 # Dependency JAR Files

-You may have noticed that these examples used a Manifest-only JAR file, which only contains a META-INF/MANIFEST.MF file with a `Class-Path` Manifest Header indicating the JAR files necessary to run the application.
+You may have noticed that these examples used a Manifest-only JAR file to specify an application's dependencies.

+A Manifest-only JAR file is a JAR file that  only contains a META-INF/MANIFEST.MF file with a `Class-Path` Manifest Header indicating the JAR files necessary to run the application.

-These Manifest-only JAR files are the...
+These Manifest-only, dependency-based JAR files are the...

 `gemfire-cachexml-example-dependencies.jar`
 `gemfire-springxml-example-dependencies.jar`

 ... files respectively.
-If you crack them open, e.g. ...
+If you crack one open, e.g. ...

 ```
 $jar -xvf lib/gemfire-cachexml-example-dependencies.jar META-INF/MANIFEST.MF